TadiT7/treble_experimentations_wiki/Nokia-1.md

 - Network bands are now showing up in Testing settings.

 ## Notes:
-- Unlisted categories means they have behaviors the same with the previous vendor build.
+- Unlisted categories means they have the same behaviors like previous vendor/kernel builds.

 ## *Hardware Support (For vendor from build 00WW_0_39L and below)*